ianpleasance/dropbox-backup/README.md

 A sample automation can be found [here](DOCS/sample_automation.md).
 To use it simply create a new automation and copy the YAML.

+Note, the addon will upload all backup files to Dropbox even if they have previously been uploaded - there is no attempt to skip ones that already exist, it will overwrite them as new versions.
+As such the suggestion is to set keep_last to a low value (1 or 2).

 ## 📝 License

 This add-on is covered under the MIT license refer to [LICENSE.md](LICENSE.md)